ronso0/manual/source/chapters/appendix/mixxx_controls.rst

                    [PreviewDeckN],quantize
                    [SamplerN],quantize

-   Aligns Hot-cues and Loop In & Out to the next beat from the current position.
+   If enabled and the loaded track has beats, new :term:`cue markers <cue marker>` and Loop In & Out markers are placed on the beat closest to the current position.

+   If quantize is also enabled on another playing deck, beats on both decks will be aligned when a deck starts playing or when it's seeking to a cue or loop marker.

    :range: binary
    :feedback: Hot-cues or Loop In/Out markers